vegaprotocol/documentation/versioned_docs/version-v0.73/releases/overview.md

 ### Critical fixes

 A number of liquidity providers reported that they had been penalised incorrectly after the migration of LP orders from the old mechanism to the new SLA liquidity mechanism.
-It was found that the default parameter changes were not being published to the markets on restart, this was resolve in [commit ↗](https://github.com/vegaprotocol/vega/commit/53b2b19cbf462963532d115a4b4b4605125944da).
+It was found that the default parameter changes were not being published to the markets on restart, this was resolved in [commit ↗](https://github.com/vegaprotocol/vega/commit/53b2b19cbf462963532d115a4b4b4605125944da).

 Due to this issue a temporary disabling of the bond penalties has been introduced and will allow 7 epochs for LPs to adjust to the new SLA liquidity.
 This was introduced in this [commit ↗](https://github.com/vegaprotocol/vega/commit/8866cf289d7a99269a91caf16ee238db4a420414).
 This code will be removed in a future release.